Research News - January / February 2022 #7

 Launch of the EcoXtract®Protein project

-Researchers from the GREEN team (UMR 408 SQPOV / Avignon University), led by Farid Chemat, will take part in the tests to optimise the extraction process.
+Researchers from the GREEN team (UMR 408 SQPOV / Avignon University), led by Farid Chemat, will be taking part in the trials to optimise the extraction process.

 The ÉCOLÉO® project nominated for the ITAINNOV 2022 competition - voting open until 1 March

-The project ÉCOLÉO®to which Ombeline Claux contributed during his thesis work in the GREEN team (theaboratory SQPOV/Avignon University), has been nominated for the ITAINNOV 2022 competition.
+The project ÉCOLÉO®to which Ombeline Claux contributed to the GREEN team (laboratory SQPOV/Avignon University), has been nominated for the ITAINNOV 2022 competition.

 All you have to do is "Like" the YouTube video before 1 March to support this project!

-Order of 15/12/21 on the vesting of IP rights in assets obtained by non-employee inventors and hosted by a legal person carrying out research
+Order of 15/12/21 on the devolution of IP rights in assets obtained by non-employee inventors and hosted by a legal entity carrying out research

-Ownership of IP rights of trainees and other non-salaried persons hosted in the research unit.
+Ownership of IP rights for trainees and other non-salaried staff working in research units.

-Reference: Order No. 2021-1658 of 15 December 2021 on the devolution of intellectual property rights on assets obtained by authors of software or inventors who are not employees or public servants hosted by a legal person carrying out research.
+Reference: Order no. 2021-1658 of 15 December 2021 on the devolution of intellectual property rights over assets obtained by software authors or inventors who are not employed or public employees hosted by a legal entity carrying out research.

 Scientific and Technical Culture